[email protected] UK Free Call: +44 208 638 73 30 Whatsapp: +90 544 852 45 26

 The kind, size, location, and general health of the patient is among the variables that affect how spinal tumors are treated.
 Treatment choices might be:

-Surgery: Both benign and malignant spinal tumors are typically treated primarily by surgical excision of the tumor.
+Surgery: Both benign (non-cancerous) and malignant (cancerous) spinal tumors are typically treated primarily by surgical excision of the tumor.
 The primary goals of a surgical intervention are to relieve symptoms, reduce pressure on the spinal cord, and make an effort to remove as much of the tumor as feasible in the event of malignancies.

-Radiation Therapy: If total surgical excision is not an option, radiation therapy may be performed to reduce or control the growth of malignant tumors.
+Radiation Therapy: If total surgical excision is not an option, radiation therapy may be performed to reduce or control the growth of malignant (cancerous) tumors.
 Furthermore, it may be applied in combination with surgery.

-Chemotherapy: Chemotherapy is frequently combined with radiation therapy and is usually only used for malignant spinal tumors.
+Chemotherapy: Chemotherapy is frequently combined with radiation therapy and is usually only used for malignant (cancerous) spinal tumors.
 Drugs are administered to find and kill cancer cells.

 Targeted Medicines: Specifically targeted medicines targeting particular molecular markers on cancer cells may effectively treat some malignant spinal tumors.